 The proposed plan of subdivision would see construction of four 30-unit apartment buildings on the northern portion of the area and two 30-unit buildings plus approximately 50 single family dwellings on the southern portion of the project.
 Parking, roads, a stormwater management facility and other infrastructure to accommodate the development are proposed.
-Details are shown in Appendix I Conceptual Site Plan.
+Details are shown in Appendix VII Preliminary Site Grading Plan and Stormwater Management (Tathum Engineering, Drawing SG-1).

-The proposed concept plan would include the creation of seven lots, four of which would be accessed from Seaforth Crescent, while the remaining three would be accessed from Lakefield Road (Appendix I).
+The proposed concept plan would include the creation of several lots, some of which would be accessed from Seaforth Crescent, while the remaining would be accessed from Lakefield Road (Appendix I).
 The creation of the proposed lots may require the potential modification or relocation of headwater drainage features.
 An extension to Seaforth Crescent would be required for access to three of the proposed lots.
 The concept plan also includes the creation of a stormwater management facility.
 It also includes a large block of lots between the stormwater pond #2 and the south property line.
 An open space block at the south property line (south of the South Collector) will be retained for a wetland/LID/watercourse block.

 The proposed concept plan for this area includes condominium buildings, multi-unit buildings, and approximately 400 single-family dwellings.
-One stormwater management (SWM #3) facility, parking lots, an extension of Water Tower Road and additional new roads are proposed as part of the development.
+One stormwater management (SWM #3) facility, parking lots, some commercial and an extension of Water Tower Road and additional new roads are proposed as part of the development.
 The creation of the SWM facility will require the modification or relocation of a portion of the headwater drainage feature (Appendix I).